Third Party Maintenance Acronym Glossary

 What is an SME?

 An SME is a Subject Matter Expert.
 A subject matter expert is an engineer that has significant training and experience and often specializes in a particular manufacturer.

 What is an FE?

 FE stands for Field Engineer.
 A field engineer is sent on-site to complete work.
 At M Global, our field engineers are managed through our helpdesk maintaining a consistently high level of service.

 What do SSL and FSL mean?

-SSL stands for Secure Stocking Location and FSL stands Forward Stocking Location.
-These warehouse sites are located around the world and are used to store parts nearby a client’s particular location.
+SSL stands for Secure Stocking Location and FSL stands for Forward Stocking Location.
+These warehouse sites are located around the world and are used to store parts near a client’s particular location.
 This cuts down on the transit time for parts making them more readily available when they are needed.

 What do MMC & AMC mean?

 MMC stands for Monthly Maintenance Cost and AMC stands for Annual Maintenance Cost.
 Both of these are pretty self-explanatory.
 Monthly maintenance costs are defined on a monthly basis and annual maintenance costs are defined on a yearly basis.

 What do HWMA & SWMA mean?